keithalewis/math/uf.md

 abstract: Unified Finance &ndash; holdings and trades determine profit and loss.
 ...

-There is a unified way to organize the foundations of finance.
+The financial world is a big, messy affair but its core involves trading and bean counting.
+Who traded how much of what when and accounting for that over time.

 The atoms of finance are _holdings_: an _instrument_, _amount_, and _legal entity_.
 Holdings interact via _trades_: the exchange of two holdings at a given _time_.
 Instruments have _cash flows_ and _prices_ that determine
 the _amounts_ and _values_ involved with trading.
-Given a collection of holdings and a sequence of trades the associated amounts and values determine the _profit and loss_.
+Given a collection of holdings and a sequence of trades the associated amounts and values determine the _profit and loss_, among other quantities relevant to managing a portfolio.

 To properly assess the risk of a position it is necessary to include how it will be hedged over time.
 A simple example of this is Carr2020...
-Different hedging strategies can, and should, be used to better understand future risk.
+Various hedging strategies can, and should, be used to better understand risk.

 This model highlights that both cash flows and prices must be specified by mathematical models.
-All instruments are placed on equal footing to get a complete picture of risk across all asset classes.
+It also places all instruments on equal footing to get a complete picture of risk across asset classes.

 ## Holding